-Costing and selling ‘standing feed’ before actual harvest in terms of dollars per tonne of hay or on a per bale basis can be a nightmare.
+Putting a price on a standing crop for hay or silage presents a real challenge to both the buyer and the seller.
+The process of valuing ‘standing feed’ before actual harvest in terms of dollars per tonne of hay or on a per bale basis can be a nightmare but there are steps you can take to make it more effective.

 If it’s to be done accurately and fairly, costing a standing crop is a complicated exercise and there are many traps for the unwary.
-Below are some questions and considerations to think about.
+Below are some general questions and considerations you should think about if you are involved in buying or selling standing hay.

 Who wears the cost if the weather turns bad just when the paddock is about to be or is being baled or has been on the ground when rain occurs?
 In all these scenarios the result will be forage with reduced quality and dry matter (DM) yields.